bfirsh/loom/README.md

 Loom
 ====

-Elegant deployment with Fabric and Puppet.
+Elegant deployment with [Fabric](http://fabfile.org) and Puppet.

-Loom does the stuff Puppet doesn't do well or at all: bootstrapping machines, giving them roles, deploying Puppet code and installing third party Puppet modules.
+Loom does the stuff Puppet doesn't do well or at all: bootstrapping machines, giving them roles, deploying Puppet code and installing reusable Puppet modules.
 It's useful for both serverless and master/agent Puppet installations.

 Install
 -------